marcosrachid/java8_oca_study/README.md

 classes variable are static variable attached to the class and shared between every instance.

 instance variables are a state variable attached to an instance.
-They has a default value from the start.
+They have a default value from the start.

 local variables are method variables within a method, they must be initialized, since they don't have a implicit starting value.